TNO/gLTSdiff/docs/library-overview.md

 * Invoke `createWriter` to get a `DotWriter` (or an instance of a derived class) to write models to DOT format.
   It can typically be used to write both the input models and the resulting output models.

-Builders often a lot of configuration via their `set*` methods.
+Builders offer a lot of configuration via their `set*` methods.
 See the JavaDoc of the builders for details.
 Here we list only some examples: